-To the extent permitted by applicable law, TunTrust makes no express or implied representations or warranties pursuant to this CP/CPS.
-TunTrust expressly disclaims any and all express or implied warranties of any type to any person, including any implied warranty of title, non infringement, merchantability, or fitness for a particular purpose.
+To the extent permitted by applicable law, this CP/CPS, the Subscriber Agreement and any other applicable contractual agreement, TunTrust makes no express or implied representations or warranties pursuant to this CP/CPS.
+TunTrust expressly disclaims any and all express or implied warranties of any type to any person, including any implied warranty of title, non-infringement, merchantability, or fitness for a particular purpose.